 This is only a partial list of insurers that offer a low mileage discount.
 Get an quote comparison from companies that offer competitive rates to occasional drivers.

 These are drivers that put around 7,000 to 10,000 miles per year on their car odometers.
 Remember that every insurance company will have its own requirements, meaning that the number could even be higher than 10,000 miles per year.
 In the long run, these are usually people who don’t need to drive that often.
 Common examples include:

 - People who carpool or use public transit

 - Retired people

 - College students

-Q: Is it possible to get car insurance for infrequent driving?
+Is it possible to get car insurance for low-mileage driving?

-A: Yes, you can get car insurance policies for infrequent driving.
-Many major auto insurance companies offer pay-per-mile or UBI plans aimed at low mileage drivers.
-You could pay a lot less with these than with traditional insurance policies.
+It may not be called low mileage, but you can get coverage for infrequent driving.
+Many major insurers offer pay-per-mile or UBI plans that target occasional drivers.
+You could pay a lot less with these than with traditional policies.
 There are also companies like Metromile that offer similar pay-per-mile plans.

-A: Your car’s yearly mileage is a factor that could affect your auto rates.
-If companies give you discounts for driving less, there’s a chance they could raise your rates if they think you drive too much.
-This is because, in their eyes, you’re at a higher risk of being in an accident if you drive more often.
+The number of miles you put on your odometer each year is a car insurance rate factor.
+If companies give you a low mileage discount for driving less, there’s a chance they could raise your premium if they think you spend too much time driving.
+This is because, in their eyes, you’re at a higher risk of being in an accident when you drive more.